aws-dev-staging/test-guidance/README.md

 ### Fork and Clone the Repository
 Follow [GitHub's instructions](https://docs.github.com/en/get-started/quickstart/fork-a-repo?tool=webui&platform=mac) to fork this repository.
 This action creates a copy of the repository that is disconnected from the original codebase, allowing you to make necessary modifications.

-Clone the repository using the provided forked repository URL:
+Create a local copy of the forked repository using _git clone_:

 ```sh
 git clone <YOUR-FORKED-REPOSITORY-URL>